Structure of Triadic Relations in Multiplex Networks: A Simple Example

-In the supra-graph associated with the supra-adjacency matrix $\mathcal{F\widehat{C}}+\mathcal{\widehat{C}F}$, all node-layers are connected to all other node-layers except those that correspond to the same nodes.
-The clustering coefficient of node-layer pair $(1,a)$, which is attached to six triangles, is
+In the supra-graph associated with the supra-adjacency matrix $\mathcal{F\widehat{C}}+\mathcal{\widehat{C}F}$, all node-layer pairs are adjacent to all other node-layer pairs except those that correspond to the same physical nodes.
+The clustering coefficient of node-layer pair $(1,a_1)$, which is part of six triangles, is